valeriogiocondi/soulseek-react-client/README.md

 # soulseek-react-client
 WORK IN PROGRESS

 This is a Soulseek React Client.
-It's just UI based on package slsk-client (https://www.npmjs.com/package/slsk-client).
+It's just UI (React/Redux/React-router) based on NPM package slsk-client https://www.npmjs.com/package/slsk-client.

 This project also needs a nodejs middleware between React UI and slsk-client, and I have in another repository.